 I graduated from Ohio University in Athens, Ohio with a Bachelor of Science in Chemical Engineering.
 I fell in love with Flagstaff when my environmental engineering design teams traveled here in 2014 and 2015 and I knew then that I wanted to move here.
 When I graduated in May of 2015, I worked at an automation company called Rovisys in Ohio for two years.
 I was a Lead Systems Engineer for various customers and industries.
 In April of 2017 I was finally able to make my move to Flagstaff and I couldn’t be happier.

 I spent my first four months in Flagstaff working on a trail maintenance crew with Arizona Conservation Corps, an experience I wouldn’t trade for the world.
 I got to know the people and places that surround Flagstaff and it deepened my love for this amazing city.
 At the end of those four months I wanted to use my skills as an engineer to help this community grow, so I applied to the AmeriCorps VISTA position at Killip Elementary.
-I work with Ted Komada to build and modify the STEM (Science Technology Engineering and Math) curriculum to better prepare students for the years to come.
+I will build and modify the STEM (Science Technology Engineering and Math) curriculum to better prepare students for the years to come.
 This is yet another experience that I will cherish forever.
 I am dedicated to the Flagstaff community and I consider this place my home, so please say hello to me; I would love to meet you!